sharma00praful/getsetupassignment/README.md

 There are two screen in this front end APP.

-1. Submit Availability Screen
+#1.
+Submit Availability Screen
 this screen have a calendar like UI which will let user choose a week with one or many dates in it. and for a date, user can choose time slots for availability.

-features:
+#features:
 1. Calendar UI for week and date selection on the left.
 2. Clock Input for time selection on the right.
 3. user can choose as many time slots as he can.